-- 1. Arts and Humanities The ability to evaluate diverse ideas, cultural values, and artistic expression.
-Drawn from the following disciplines codes: ART, DNC, ENG, HUM, MUS, PHL, any Foreign Language, and any additional disciplines codes that are deemed appropriate by the academic administration. - 2.
-Behavioral and Social Sciences The ability to participate fully in a diverse, democratic society and global community.
-Drawn from the following disciplines codes: ECO, HIS, POL, PSY, SOC, and any additional disciplines codes that are deemed appropriate by the academic administration. - 2.
-Biological and Physical Sciences The ability to access, process, analyze, and synthesize scientific information.
-Drawn from the following disciplines codes: BIO, BTC, CHM, PHS, PHY, and any additional disciplines codes that are deemed appropriate by the academic administration. - 4.
-English The ability to express ideas orally and in writing.
-Drawn from the following disciplines codes: ENG, BUS, SPD, and any additional disciplines codes that are deemed appropriate by the academic administration.
+- 1. Arts and Humanities Examine aesthetics and the development of the aesthetic form and explore the relationship between theory and practice.
+Examine the values of cultural heritage that establish the framework for the inquiry into the meaning of life.
+Drawn from the following disciplines codes: ART, COM, DNC, ENG, HUM, MUS, PHL, any Foreign Language, and any additional disciplines codes that are deemed appropriate by the academic administration. - 2.
+Behavioral and Social Sciences Concerned with the examination of society and the relationships among individuals within a society.
+Drawn from the following disciplines codes: ECO, HIS, POL, PSY, SOC, and any additional disciplines codes that are deemed appropriate by the academic administration. - 3.
+Biological and Physical Sciences Examine living systems and the physical universe.
+They introduce students to the variety of methods used to collect, interpret and apply scientific data, and to an understanding of the relationship between scientific theory and application.
+Drawn from the following disciplines codes: BIO, BTC, CHM, ENV, PHS, PHY, and any additional disciplines codes that are deemed appropriate by the academic administration. - 4.
+English Composition- Provide students with the communication knowledge and skills appropriate to various writing situations, including intellectual inquiry and academic research.
+Drawn from the following disciplines codes: ENG, , and any additional disciplines codes that are deemed appropriate by the academic administration.

-- 5. Mathematics The ability to use numerical data and apply mathematical concepts appropriately.
+- 5. Mathematics Provide students with numerical, analytical, statistical, and problem-solving skills.
 Drawn from the following disciplines codes: MAT and any additional disciplines codes that are deemed appropriate by the academic administration. - 6.
-Globalization and Diversity The ability to interact effectively and appropriately in a variety of cultural contexts.
-Drawn from the following disciplines codes ANT, ENG, GEO, HIS, HUM, PED, SOC, and any additional disciplines codes that are deemed appropriate by the academic administration.
+Globalization and Diversity Explore and analyze new ideas, and understand the value of moral sensitivity and cultural diversity Drawn from the following disciplines codes ANT, ENG, GEO, HIS, HUM, PED, SOC, and any additional disciplines codes that are deemed appropriate by the academic administration.